pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 ## Current restrictions

-Currently we support text search in a restricted manner.
-More specifically, we have the following constraints:
+Pinot supports text search with the following requirements:

 * The column type should be STRING.
 * The column should be single-valued.
-* Co-existence of text index with other Pinot indexes is currently not supported.
+* Using a text index in coexistence with other Pinot indexes is not supported.

 ## Sample Datasets